Fitterer interviewed by Jets for GM opening

 Other candidates expected to interview with the Jets in the coming days are Bears assistant director of player personnel Champ Kelly, Eagles director of player personnel Joe Douglas and Saints director of pro scouting Terry Fontenot.

-Douglas, considered by many the leading candidate, reportedly will interview with the Jets Sunday.
+Douglas, considered by many the leading candidate, reportedly will interview with the Jets on Sunday.

 The Jets could add another name or two to their list.
-The Athletic reported that Vikings assistant general manager George Paton declined the Jets’ interview request and will stay in Minnesota.
+The Athletic reported that Vikings assistant GM George Paton declined the Jets’ interview request and will stay in Minnesota.

-Paton also turned down an interview with the Jets in 2015 when they hired Mike Maccagnan to be their general manager.
+Paton also turned down an interview with the Jets in 2015 when they hired Mike Maccagnan as GM.

-Maccagnan and vice president of player personnel Brian Heimerdinger were relieved of their duties a little more than two weeks ago.
-Jets chairman and CEO Christopher Johnson appointed coach Adam Gase as the acting general manager.
-Both men are involved in the interview process and picking Maccagnan’s successor.
+Maccagnan and vice president of player personnel Brian Heimerdinger were relieved of their duties May 15.
+Jets chairman and CEO Christopher Johnson appointed coach Adam Gase as the acting GM.
+Both Johnson and Gase are involved in the interview process and picking Maccagnan’s successor.

 Gase, who had differences with Maccagnan, would likely want someone he’s comfortable with and has worked with in the past.
 Douglas and Kelly have worked with Gase; he has no ties to Fitterer.